Mohanad-eng/Ros2_Action_Server/README.md

             f"theta={feedback.current_theta:.2f}, remaining={feedback.current_distance:.2f}"
         )
 ```
-> here is the feedback_callback that is called by ros when there is a feedback from the server and store the feedback coming from the server in feedback_msg (it is a parameter ros give to callback as it contain the feedback msg), and then we take fro it the feedback we want
+> here is the feedback_callback function that is called by Ros when there is a feedback from the server and store the feedback coming from the server in **feedback_msg** (it is a parameter ros give to callback as it contain the feedback msg), and then we log the feedback on the screen using get_logger()
 ```
 def goal_response_callback(self, future):
         goal_handle = future.result()